• Skip to primary navigation

 Variations

-Use frozen dough to make garlic breadsticks!
-Simply allow the rolls to thaw, roll them into breadsticks and proof until doubled in size.
+Use frozen bread dough to make garlic breadsticks!
+Allow the rolls to thaw, roll them into breadsticks and proof until doubled in size.
 Place on parchment paper and bake as directed until golden brown.
 As soon as you pull them out of the oven, brush will garlic butter and they will taste just like garlic breadsticks from the Olive Garden!

 Sprinkle the unbaked dough with parmesan cheese for cheesy rolls.